bitzspider/Speech-To-Text-Translator/README.md

-# Audio Transcriber with Whisper
+# Audio Transcriber with Whisper and Ollama

 A powerful and user-friendly application for transcribing audio files in multiple languages using OpenAI's Whisper model with language translation support via Ollama.